Singularities of moduli of curves with a universal root: Preliminaries on curves and their dual graphs

 Given a line bundle $F$ on a curve $C$, an $\ell$\cor{th root} of $F$ on $C$ is a pair $(L;\phi)$, where $L$ is a line bundle on $C$ and $\phi$ is an isomorphism of line bundles $ L^{\otimes\ell}\to F$ is an isomorphism.
 A morphism between two $\ell$th roots $(L,\phi),\ (L',\phi')$, is a morphism $\rho\colon L\to L'$ of line bundles on $C$ such that $\phi'=\phi\circ\rho^{\xx\ell}$.

-If $C$ is a smooth curve and $F$ is a line bundle on $C$ and $\ell$ divides $\deg F$, $F$ has at least one $\ell$th root, and in this case the $\ell$th roots are exactly $\ell^{2g}$.
+If $C$ is a smooth curve and $F$ is a line bundle on $C$ and $\ell$ divides $\deg F$, $F$ has at least one $\ell$th root, and in this case the number of $\ell$th roots is exactly $\ell^{2g}$.
 This property fails for general singular curves.
 Replacing scheme theoretical curves by twisted curves, that we define just below, we still get the ``right'' number of $\ell$th roots.

 In the last part of this section we will introduce some basic tools on graph theory.